-Term Definition AusIndustry The division of the same name within the department.
+Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
+ARC The Australian Research Council, an independent body established under the Australian Research Council Act 2001.
+AusIndustry The division of the same name within the department.
 CGRGs The Commonwealth Grants Rules and Guidelines.
-Department The Department of Industry, Science, Energy and Resources.
+Department The Department of Industry, Science and Resources.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
 Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
 Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs Grantee The recipient of grant funding under a grant agreement.
+Eligible expenditure guidance The guidance that is provided at Appendix A Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
+GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
 Independent expert committee The body established by the department to consider and assess eligible applications and decide which projects are referred for consideration to Australian and Indian government officials.
-Key personnel Individuals substantially involved in the project, including employees, contractors and students.
-Minister The Commonwealth Minister for Industry, Science and Technology.
-Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
+Key Personnel Individuals substantially involved in the project, including employees, contractors and students.
+Minister The Commonwealth Minister for Industry and Science

-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
-Postgraduate students Masters and PhD students enrolled at an Australian higher education institution Program Delegate An AusIndustry manager within the department with responsibility for the program.
+Term Definition Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not, and b. whether the information or opinion is recorded in a material form or not.
+Postgraduate students Masters and PhD students enrolled at an Australian higher education institution Program Delegate An AusIndustry Manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
-Publicly funded research organisation (PFRO) All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth) and corporate Commonwealth entities, and State and Territory business enterprises, departments or agencies that undertake publicly funded research.
+Publicly funded research organisation (PFRO) All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth) and corporate Commonwealth entities, and State and Territory business enterprises which undertake publicly funded research.
 Security Measures taken to protect something, including governance, physical, information and personnel arrangements (e.g. vetting, access and planning).
 These may sometimes extend to protecting something of national security interest and/or that are key to our global competitiveness in cutting-edge industries, such as advanced, critical or dual-use technologies.